Sheriff: Gunman's parents among 6 dead in Texas attacks; he was earlier arrested for family assault

 Henderson said authorities did not determine the Austin attacks were connected until the final one at a home, which happened more than eight hours after a school police officer was shot and wounded in a high school parking lot on the other side of the city.

-In San Antonio, Bexar County Sheriff Javier Salazar said the bodies of two people were found inside a residence after deputies saw water coming out of the home, as though something was leaking inside.
+In the San Antonio area, the Bexar County sheriff said the bodies of two people were found inside a residence after deputies saw water coming out of the home, as though something was leaking inside.
 He said the deaths appeared to have occurred before the shootings in Austin.

 “This occurred, and then the suspect drove to Austin and did what he did there,” Salazar told reporters.